-Which is better breast augmentation or fat transfer?
+Which is better, breast implants, augmentation or fat transfer?

-If you’re looking for a big change and a significant increase in the size of your breasts, you may want to opt for augmentation with implants.
+If you’re looking for a big change in breast shape and a significant increase in the size of your breasts, you may want to opt for augmentation with implants.
 Fat transfer breast augmentation is often better for moderate size increases and a more natural look.

-How many cup sizes can you go up with fat transfer?
+How many cup sizes can you go up with a body fat transfer?

 The fat transfer breast augmentation technique cannot drastically increase the size of your breasts.
 Most patients are able to go up about one cup size with this procedure.